Orna Barbivai

 Orna Barbivai (אורנה ברביבאי; born 5 September 1962) is the former Minister of Economy, a retired major general in the Israel Defense Forces, and the former head of its Manpower Directorate.
 She was the first woman to be made Major-general (Aluf), the IDF's second highest rank.
 On 1 January 2019, she announced that she would enter politics and seek a Knesset seat on the list of Yesh Atid, which she won as part of the Blue and White slate.
 Her place in the Knesset was taken by Yasmin Fridman.

 Biography

 Growing up in a family of eight children in Afula, Israel, Barbivai is the daughter of Tzila, a Jewish immigrant from Iraq, and Eli Shochetman, a Jewish immigrant from Romania.
 She was drafted into the IDF in 1981, and has spent her entire career as an officer in the Manpower Directorate.
 Barbivai holds a bachelor's degree in Social Sciences and Humanities from Ben Gurion University, and a Master of Business Administration Degree from Haifa University.
 She is also the graduate of the "Turn-point" administration course for senior military officials.

 She is married to Moshe Barbivai, and they have three children.
 They live in Tel Aviv.

+In June 2025, it was revealed that Barbivai was behind the broccoli mask in the TV show the Masked Singer.